There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 Pro: You will never run out of things to do.

-If the weather is garbage in Chicago, visit a museum.
-The city is a hub for culture and the arts, and one of the best places to catch a live comedy show.
+If the weather is garbage in Chicago, visit a museum like The Art Institute of Chicago, one of the best museums in the country.
+The city is a hub for cultural activities and the arts, and one of the best places to catch a live comedy show.

 Go eat or drink something delicious.
 If you’re lucky enough to be enjoying a beautiful summer afternoon, there’s likely a festival or farmers market available to you whatever weekend you’re looking to fill.

 If you’re bored in Chicago I’m worried about you.